nanoporetech/DTR-phage-pipeline/README.md

 ```
 That's all.
 Ideally, `conda` shoud take care of all the remaining dependencies when each specific Snakemake step (described below) is executed.

+For speed tips related to conda, see *mamba* section below.

 ## Pipeline configuration

 The pipeline determines the input files, output path, and the various software parameters from the file `config.yml`, which contains key:value pairs that control how the pipeline runs.